wso2/docs-mi/en/docs/reference/mediators/sequence-mediator.md

 # Sequence Mediator

-The sequence mediator is used to invoke an already configured [named sequence of mediators]({{base_path}}/reference/mediation-sequences/#named-sequences).
+The Sequence mediator is used to invoke an already configured [named sequence of mediators]({{base_path}}/reference/mediation-sequences/#named-sequences).
 This is useful when you need to reuse a particular set of mediators in a given order.

 ## Syntax